-- You will be responsible for any damage caused by leaking fish tanks or inappropriate care of authorized pets. - Your guests may not bring pets when they visit. - You may not keep pets on a temporary basis even though someone else owns the pet. - You may not keep stray animals.
-The repeated feeding of stray animals may be deemed as having a pet. - Contact your development office if you have any questions regarding keeping other pets in your unit. - 3.
-Animals used to assist a visually, hearing, or mobility impaired person will be allowed if you or a member of your household has a documented need, provided: - Appropriate documentation is submitted to your housing manager requesting a reasonable accommodation. - You are responsible for any damage caused by the animal. - The animal must be licensed and vaccinated in accordance with local City ordinances. - You must post a notice on the front and rear entrance doors to your apartment stating that you have a service pet so that HACM staff or service providers who may need to enter your apartment are aware of the pet.
+- \ You will be responsible for any damage caused by leaking fish tanks or inappropriate care of authorized pets. - \ Your guests may not bring pets when they visit. - \ You may not keep pets on a temporary basis even though someone else owns the pet. - \ You may not keep stray animals.
+The repeated feeding of stray animals may be deemed as having a pet. - \ Contact your development office if you have any questions regarding keeping other pets in your unit. - 3.
+Animals used to assist a visually, hearing, or mobility impaired person will be allowed if you or a member of your household has a documented need.
+Breed, size, and weight limitations may not be applied to an assistance animal. - \ Appropriate documentation must be submitted to your housing manager requesting a reasonable accommodation. - \ You are responsible for any damage caused by the animal. - \ The animal must be licensed and vaccinated in accordance with local City ordinances. - \ You must post a notice on the front and rear entrance doors to your apartment stating that you have a service animal so that HACM staff or service providers who may need to enter your apartment are aware of the animal.

-17.2 Housing for Elderly/Disabled
+17.2 Elderly/Disabled Developments